rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 $
 ```

-Provide links to the Python bytecode.
-For example, you can create a
+Attach a zip file to the Python bytecode or a
 gist with the information.
 If you have the correct source code, you
 can add that too.